Welcome to Telbat’s Tablet, Reading Friends! Enjoy David Telbat’s Christian adventure story, “Better Than Gold,” about a Chinese Olympian.

 “I will stay here until night.
 Thank you, Cho.
 I will pray for you.”

 “If you would have run in the Olympics, Lu, would you have won?
 It is said you can run the marathon in under two hours.”

 “Perhaps.”
 Lu shrugged.
 “But there is something greater than the honor of winning Olympic gold medals for China.”

 “You hold it in your hands.”

 Subscribe here to receive short stories and other related posts, including Author Reflections, novel news, book reviews, and challenges to today’s Christian.
 We send posts weekly.
-Subscribers also receive an exclusive PDF gift, “Between the Pages: Other COIL Stories.”
+Subscribers also receive an exclusive gift, “Three For Free,” three D.I.
+Telbat novels in one!
 Come join the adventure!